FauthD/SKR3SermoonD1Klipper/README.md

 # Progress

 ## Mechanics
 Created an adapter to mount the SKR 3 since it does not fit to the mounting holes.
 Later I added some mounts for a big 120mm fan (because it was easier with a fan larger than the board).
-The fan runs woth about 600 rmp and is barly audible.
+The fan runs with about 600 rmp and is barly audible.

 Since I plan to add an extra stepper for a auxilary feeder, some space for the BTT Exp board was neccessary (now we are at 3 flavours).